yiudim/RepData_PeerAssessment1/PA1_template.md

 ## plot average steps per 5-min interval in time series plot
-![plot of chunk unnamed-chunk-8](figure/unnamed-chunk-8-1.png) Average steps per 5-min interval 2016-03-14 08:35:00
+![plot of chunk unnamed-chunk-8](figure/unnamed-chunk-8-1.png)

+Average steps per 5-min interval 2016-03-14 08:35:00

 # Imputing missing values
 ## Calculate and report the total number of missing values in the dataset

-How many NAs are there in the dataset (activities.csv) 2304
+Number of NAs in the dataset (activities.csv) - 2304

 ## Assign average value of interval if step is NA